-Mitigating factors for 2023 MATSEC Examinations Session
+Updates for the 2024 MATSEC Examinations Session

-Content of Unit 1 K4, C3, A3 and A5 may not be covered.
-Changes in Subject Content Content of Onit 1 k4, c3, A3 and A3 may not be covered.
-Content of Unit 3 K3, C3 and A2 may not be covered.
-All criteria in Unit 1 (including those highlighted for the Controlled assessment), except for K4 , C3 , A3 and A5 , will be assessed in Assignment 1 and Assignment 2.
+Changes in Subject Content Content of Unit 3 K3, C3 and A2 may not be covered.
 Changes in Coursework All criteria in Unit 3 (including those highlighted for the Controlled assessment), except for K3 , C3 and A2 , will be assessed in Assignment 1 and Assignment 2.
-Changes in Exam Paper(s) The Unit 1 Controlled assessment (Assignment 3) will not be carried out.
-Although K4 , C3 , A3 and A5 will not be assessed, these criteria will be the only ones included on this Assignment's front sheet.
-Marks for these knowledge and/or comprehension criteria, will be prorated at the end of the unit based on the combined performance in knowledge and comprehension criteria within the same unit.
-The application criteria not being assessed shall be awarded full marks.
-The Unit 3 Controlled assessment (Assignment 3) will not be carried out.
+Changes in Exam Paper(s) The Unit 3 Controlled assessment (Assignment 3) will not be carried out.
 K3, C3 and A2 will not be assessed and these will be prorated at the end of the unit based on the combined performance in knowledge and comprehension criteria, and application criteria respectively, within the same unit.